+Jewish Heritage Tours will send a list of suggested packing tips to registered India, My 2nd Home/India Jewish Heritage tour participants.
 In general, pack for summertime touring, with possible cool evenings in the northern part of India.
-During any season, traveling clothes can be casual and comfortable.
+During any season, your travel wardrobe can be casual and comfortable.
 Cotton and linen fabrics allow your skin to breathe in warm temperatures, and, as mentioned, be prepared for possible cool mornings in the north by taking a light sweater, jacket or wrap.

 Be sure to pack sturdy shoes with good support.
 Sandals, preferably closed-toe ones, are a good option, but they still need to support your feet.
 Women may want to bring a pair of light-weight, foldable flats for Shabbat or evening occasions.

 Sunscreen is a must, as it tends to be very expensive in India.
 Most personal care items are available in major cities, but some antiperspirants and hair products will be difficult to find in smaller centers.